airnativeextensions/tutorials/docs/ios-launchscreens.md

 - Build the project ( Product -> Build).
 - Right-click on your ‘.app’ -> Show in finder.
 - Right click on your ‘.app’ -> Show package contents.
-- Locate the following files:
+- Locate the following:
   - `Assets.car`
   - `LaunchScreen.storyboardc`

+>
+> `LaunchScreen.storyboardc` is a directory but will appear as a "file" (package) on macOS
+>

 # Adding to AIR